yashrajlamsal/ecoblog23/content/posts/componentofgdp.md

 {{< figure src="/images/in/pie.svg">}}

 # Nepal
-#### Table: Nepl's GDP measured by components of demand for the year 2019/2020
+#### Table: Nepal's GDP measured by components of demand for the year 2019/2020

 | Components  | Amount (Rs.
 Billions) | Percent |